 In ACQ/IMAGE mode COS obtains an NUV image of the target field, moves the telescope to center the object, and obtains a second NUV image as confirmation.
 ACQ/IMAGE may use either the primary science aperture (PSA) or the bright object aperture (BOA) and either MIRRORA or MIRRORB.
 All four combinations are illustrated in Figure 8.2.
-Note the additional structure present in images obtained with MIRRORB and the BOA: The secondary image produced by MIRRORB is half the intensity of the primary image and is displaced by 20 pixels (about 0.5 arcsec) in the dispersion direction.
-The BOA produces a chevron-like image whose peak is displaced in both the dispersion and cross-dispersion directions.
+Acquisition images obtained through the PSA should strive for a minimum S/N of 20.
+Due to the complex shape of images obtained through the BOA, S/N > 30 is recommended.
+(These thresholds are reduced from previous cycles.)
+Note the additional structures present in images obtained with MIRRORB or the BOA: The secondary image produced by MIRRORB is half the intensity of the primary image and is displaced by 20 pixels (about 0.5 arcsec) in the direction.
+The BOA produces a chevron-like image whose peak is displaced in both the along-dispersion (AD) and cross-dispersion (XD) directions.
 When the BOA is used with MIRRORB, two distorted peaks result.
-In this configuration, there is some overlap between the wings of the primary and secondary peaks, but they are well enough separated to allow for reliable acquisitions.An ACQ/IMAGE exposure consists of the following steps:
+In this configuration, there is some overlap between the wings of the primary and secondary peaks, but they are well enough separated to allow for reliable acquisitions.
+The lamp and target images of MIRRORA and MIRRORB images are offset, and vary from exposure to exposure.
+Users should expect MIRRORB images to be offset from MIRRORA images by ~214 pixels in AD, and ~160 pixels in XD.An ACQ/IMAGE exposure consists of the following steps:

 1. An exposure of the internal Pt-Ne lamp is obtained through the WCA aperture.
 The onboard COS Flight Software (FSW) sets the exposure time for the lamp exposure automatically.
 The centroid of the WCA image is calculated by the FSW.
 Using the known offset between the center of the WCA and the science aperture (PSA or BOA), the location of the center of the science aperture on the detector is computed.

 2. The shutter is opened and a TA image of the field is obtained.
 The telescope is not moved, meaning that an acquisition using ACQ/IMAGE will be successful only if the target lies within (or just outside of) the aperture.
 An area of 170 × 170 pixels, which corresponds to approximately 4 × 4 arcsec2, centered on the aperture, is read out.
 This image is recorded and downlinked and becomes part of the archived data package.
-(It is stored in the first extension of the _rawacq file.)
+(It is stored in the first extension of the _rawacq.file).

 3. A 9 × 9 pixel checkbox array is then passed over the 170 × 170 pixel image.
 First, the checkbox with the most counts is identified.
 In the unlikely instance that two checkboxes have equal counts, the first one encountered is used.
 The brightest 9 × 9 array is then analyzed using a flux-weighted centroiding algorithm to calculate the target position.